-My Choices Foundation founder Elca Grobler was recognized for two consecutive years in 2018 and 2019 as one of the 100 Most Impactful CSR Leaders, by World CSR and World Sustainability Congress and World Federation of CSR Professionals.
+My Choices Foundation founder Elca Grobler was recognized for 3 years in 2018, 2019 and 2020 as one of the 100 Most Impactful CSR Leaders, by World CSR and World Sustainability Congress and World Federation of CSR Professionals.
 My Choices Foundation is grateful for our CSR partners who make so much of our work possible.

 eNGO Challenge 2019 is aimed to recognise, facilitate and award organisations that have done some exceptional work with communities and subjects using any kind of new age tools.
 My Choices Foundation won the Grand Jury Award for Women Empowerment at the Social Media for Empowerment Awards, 2016 by Digital Empowerment Foundation.

 My Choices Foundation Founder, Elca Grobler, spoke at India’s flagship TEDx event – TEDxHyderabad in 2017 on how we founded My Choices Foundation in Hyderabad, India back in 2012.

 We partnered with Oculus and Facebook to create the world’s first VR Documentary on Sex Trafficking.
 The film was showcased at Sundance Film Festival in January, 2017 then became an official selection of SXSW Film Festival where it made its world premier in March, 2017.